mikieseven/git-codex/README.md

 # responsive
-Testing steps to push local to remote repo after - git init the local repo The content of this repo is a frame of a responsive page generated via initilizr.com This is a test procedure of the steps to push a local repo to this remote repo.
+Testing steps to push local to remote repo after - git init the local repo.
+This repo is a frame of a responsive page generated via initilizr.com This is a test procedure of the steps to push a local repo to a remote repo.

 Steps
 1. Connect to github ssh - gitbash